 - excess fluid in the space around your lung, liver, or other internal organs, including pleural effusion (fluid around the lungs) or ascites (fluid around the liver).

-FDA pregnancy category D. This medication can cause harm to an unborn baby.
-Do not receive pemetrexed without telling your doctor if you are pregnant.
-Use an effective form of birth control, and tell your doctor if you become pregnant during treatment.
+FDA pregnancy category D. Do not use pemetrexed if you are pregnant.
+It could harm the unborn baby.
+Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether pemetrexed passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using pemetrexed.

 How is pemetrexed given (Alimta)?

-Pemetrexed is given as an injection through a needle placed into a vein.
+Pemetrexed is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take up to 10 minutes to complete.
+Pemetrexed must be given slowly, and the IV infusion can take up to 10 minutes to complete.

 Pemetrexed is usually given every 3 weeks.
 Your doctor will determine how many treatment cycles you should receive.